Infrastructure for Public Good

 Procurement Planning and Market Research Workshop

-Partners for Public Good is offering a free virtual opportunity for cities to work with a team of experts and peers to plan for an upcoming infrastructure project!
-We’ll help you map out a project plan, explore which businesses could bid on project work, understand what barriers might stand in their way, and prepare to write stronger solicitation documents so you can attract more proposals.
+Partners for Public Good offers free virtual opportunities for cities to work with a team of experts and peers to plan for an upcoming infrastructure project!
+We can help governments map out project plans, explore which businesses could bid on project work, understand what barriers might stand in the way, and prepare to write stronger solicitation documents so you can attract more proposals.
 Learn more below!

 The Opportunity